VENUE – Shimna Integrated College The Lawnfield, King Street, Newcastle, Co Down, BT33 0HD. Irish Grid Ref: J374302 (N54.201448, E-5.893918)

 - Collect your team’s Sl card (aka dibber) and permanent wristband and have it attached to one wrist

-- Submit your equipment for checking by event officials (random but rigorous checks will be performed)
+- Submit your equipment for mandatory kit checking by event officials

 - Check master map for Out of Bounds areas and map corrections.

-Start times will be as shown in the start list which has been posted on the website.
+Start times will be as shown in the start list which has been posted on SI Entries.
 Registration and kit check will take approximately 20 min (but allow for queues).

-This year’s courses have been planned on the 1st Edition 1:25000 Mourne Mountains map from the Harvey Superwalker series.
-All map corrections will be available on the morning of the event, some may also be provided on-line before the event.
+MAP This year’s courses have been planned on the 1st Edition 1:25000 Mourne Mountains map from the Harvey Superwalker series.
+Any map corrections will be available on the morning of the event.
 Some control features may not be marked on the OSNI map, so anyone planning to use this will be at a definite disadvantage.
-All grid references are in Irish Grid section J and describe a 100m square.
+The 6 figure grid references are in Irish Grid section J and describe a 100m square.
 N.B.
 Some controls may be at the far edge of this square – see lesson on grid references in the FAQ section.

 START – Day 1